FurqanAnwar/FurqanAnwar/README.md

 ## I'm a Software Engineer ✨

-- ✨ I’m currently learning TypeScript and GraphQL
+- ✨ I’m currently working with TypeScript and NestJs
 - 👯 I’m looking forward to build a CLI for my own project
 - 🥅 Goals: Contribute more to Open Source projects
 - ⚡ I love to play cricket 🏏 and lift up the weights 🏋️‍♂️